cap-js/attachments/README.md

 > As of version 2.2.0, both the `standard` and `S3-standard` plans of the SAP Object Store offering are supported.
 > **Important:** The `S3-standard` plan is no longer available for new subscriptions.
 For new object store instances, use the `standard` plan.

-For multitenant applications, make sure to include `@cap-js/attachments` in the dependencies of both the application-level and mtx/sidecar package.json files.
+For multitenant applications, `@cap-js/attachments` must be included in the dependencies of both the application-level and mtx/sidecar package.json files.

 ### Shared Object Store Instance

-> [!Note]
-> Ensure the shared object store instance is bound to the `mtx` application module before deployment.

 To configure a shared object store instance, modify both the package.json files as follows: